x43x61x69/HITCON-Badge/Source/Server/README.md

 This is the original server source code used in HITCON Badge 2017.

-- macOS and iOS version is used for key distribution.
+- macOS and iOS version were used for key distribution.
 - Python version is used by the badge.hitcon.org for key validation.

 ## License